 Happy, playful, alert and tender.
 She is form U.S. Comes form DreamsongCat Cattery.

 We present our last litter at Colombia.
-1 female and 6 males. grate colors and healthy.
-His parents are Helenka and Thor.
+1 female and 1 male. grate colors and healthy.
+His parents are kala and Thor.

-If you need extra info, contact us!!! some still available!
+If you need extra info, contact us!!!
+Still available!

 The first cat of this breed appeared in the year 1964 when a breeder recognized by the CFA, Mrs. Virginia Daly of Michigan in the United States, came up with a plan to breed a Siamese with the characteristics of Abyssinian cats.